Microsoft Responds to Covid-19 with a 6-month Free Team Subscription

 The trial will provide full access to collaborative tools and cloud workloads to the customers who don’t have any access to Microsoft Teams as of now for six months.
 The trial will let you engage with your potential customers remotely.

-Microsoft also provides office 365 E1 trials for the customers who are not eligible for the CSP trial.
+Microsoft also provides office 365 E1 trials for customers who are not eligible for the CSP trial.
 Furthermore, to cope up with the situation better, Microsoft also enables virtual delivery options in all their Accelerator workshops.

 Exclusively for partners, Microsoft organized a webinar on the 19th of march in which they discussed the method of conducting workshops with the help of Microsoft teams.
 Microsoft also published another article informing partners about the ways to support their customers with work-from-home.